Meet The Humanitarian Workers

 The Institutions display themselves

 IFRC, Geneva Red-Cross, ICRC, Geneva, SOS Méditerranée, Geneva department of social cohesion and solidarity & Espace Entreprise.

 From 10h30 until 16h, duration : 30′ , frequent departures – in French and English – Meeting at the Museum lobby.

 Pages – 150 years of the International Review of the Red Cross

 Dating back to 1869, the International Review of the Red Cross is the oldest publication devoted to international humanitarian law, policy and action.
-The exhibition will highlight the role of the Review in disseminating progress in international law related to armed conflict and innovation in humanitarian response over the past 150 years.
+The exhibition will highlight the role of the review in disseminating progress in international law related to armed conflict, and innovation in humanitarian action over the past 150 years.